Uncrossed Multiflows and Applications to Disjoint Paths

+Another interesting corollary concerns the {\em integral flow-multicut gap}, which is the ratio of the minimum capacity of a multicut (a set $F \subseteq E(G)$ whose removal destroys all paths connecting demands of $H$) to the maximum value of an {\em integral} multiflow.
+Using their flow rounding algorithms, \cite{huang2021approximation} \cite{garg2022integer} show the gap is constant for fully-planar $(G, H)$, but the gap can be as large as $\Theta(|E(H)|)$ even for planar supply graphs \cite{garg_primal-dual_1997}.
+Combining our results with a theorem of \cite{tardos_improved_1993}, we obtain a constant gap for pairwise-planar instances.

+\begin{corollary} For any maximization instance $(G, H, u)$ where $(G, H)$ is pairwise-planar, the minimum capacity of a multicut is at most $O(1)$ times the maximum value of an integral multiflow. \end{corollary}

+The third key question requires slightly more motivation.
+If $(G, H)$ is not an uncrossable layout, it only means the structure of $(G, H)$ alone is insufficient to guarantee uncrossed solutions.
+However for specific capacities $u$ and demands $d$ we may still be able to find an uncrossed flow and round it.
+Thus it would be nice to have algorithms to determine whether (in the congestion setting) we can find a feasible fractional flow that is uncrossed, or (in the maximization setting) find the largest feasible flow that is uncrossed.

+\begin{question} Suppose we are given an {\em arbitrary} planar multiflow instance.
+Can we solve the fractional multiflow problem if we constrain the feasible space to only allow uncrossed solutions?
+Specifically: \begin{enumerate}[label=\roman*.] \item (Congestion Setting) Given $(G, H, u, d)$, can we determine whether there exists a feasible fractional multiflow that is uncrossed? \item (Maximization Setting) Given $(G, H, u)$, can we compute a feasible fractional uncrossed multiflow whose value is (approximately) maximum amongst feasible uncrossed solutions ({\em maximum uncrossed multiflow})? \end{enumerate} \end{question}

-For the algorithmic question of solving the U-constrained programs, even though they may feel like linear optimization problems, the requirement of uncrossed flow paths makes these computationally much more challenging.
-Interestingly, the positive result of Theorem~\ref{thm:MEDP} can be combined with results of \cite{chuzhoy2018almost,chuzhoyjournalv017a006} to establish strong almost-polynomial inapproximability for maximum uncrossed fractional multiflow.
-This is in strong contrast to the case of fully-planar instances, where the U-constrained programs can be solved exactly by ``uncrossing'' any fractional solution, or by a combinatorial algorithm \cite{matsumoto1986planar} for the edge-capacitated problems.
+These questions concern {\em fractional} multiflows and may feel like linear optimization problems.
+However the requirement of uncrossed flow paths makes these computationally much more challenging.
+Interestingly, the positive result of Theorem~\ref{thm:MEDP} can be combined with results of \cite{chuzhoy2018almost,chuzhoyjournalv017a006} to establish strong almost-polynomial inapproximability for maximum uncrossed fractional multiflow (for both edge and node capacities).